OfficeDev/Office-Add-in-samples/Samples/Word-Get-Started-With-Dev-Kit/README.md

 <img src="./assets/thumbnail.png" width="800" alt="A document with 'Hello World' inserted by the add-in."/>

-This is a basic Word add-in that inserts "Hello World" into the document text set the paragraph font color to blue.
+This is a basic Word add-in that inserts "Hello World" into the document text and sets the paragraph font color to blue.

 Word add-ins are integrations that use the [Word JavaScript APIs](https://learn.microsoft.com/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins) to connect web services to the document.